Operator873/SAM/README.md

 # Dependencies

-This plugin requires Python3.x and libraries: requests, sqlite3, json, re, and OAuth1.
-This plugin also requires SAM.db.
+This module requires Python3.x and libraries: requests, sqlite3, json, re, and OAuth1.
+This module also requires SAM.db.

 # WYSIWYG